behave/behave/docs/new_and_noteworthy_v1.2.6.rst

 changed slightly.

-If a ``language-tag`` is used in a feature file, it is now prefered over the command-line/configuration file settings.
+If a ``language-tag`` is used in a feature file, it is now preferred over the command-line/configuration file settings.
 This is especially useful when your feature files use multiple spoken languages (in different files).